-Crazy road trips, beach-side barbeques, sizzling pool parties; all these exciting prospects that your summer bucket list promised.
+Crazy road trips, beach-side barbecues, sizzling pool parties; all these exciting prospects that your summer bucket list promised.
 You were going to have the ideal summer, jam-packed full of adventures and hilarious memories.
-It was going to be like all those stereotypical, American teen movies, flickering images of amazing parties and summer romances… until you realise that September has crept up and all you’ve achieved all summer is watching every season of Gossip Girl on Netflix and clearing out your cupboards of all the Jaffa cakes.
+It was going to be like all those stereotypical, American teen movies, flickering images of amazing parties and summer romances… Then a pandemic hit, and you realise that September has crept up and all you’ve achieved all summer is watching every season of Gossip Girl on Netflix and clearing out your cupboards of all the Jaffa cakes.

-Yes, that unfortunate time has arrived, and all too swiftly as per usual.
-Let’s admit, we could all do with another few weeks off to finish binge-watching The Real Housewives of Atlanta but alas, the new school term is approaching faster than juicy gossip spreads amongst the Housewives of Orange County.
+Yes, that time has arrived where we head back to school.
+Let’s admit, we could all do with another few weeks off to finish binge-watching but alas, the new school term is approaching faster than juicy gossip spreads amongst the Housewives of Orange County.

 If you want peace…prepare for war